Henrik Linder: Early life

 Linder was born in Sweden and started playing piano at age 4.
 Growing up, he listened to music that his older sister listened to, including artists such as Soundgarden since he liked the band’s use of odd meters in their songs.
 When he was around 12 years old, a girl he had a crush on told him that bass was the “sexiest instrument”.

 Later on, at 13 years old, Linder switched to bass guitar.
 One of his first childhood bass idols was Flea from the Red Hot Chili Peppers after listening to the band’s song "Aeroplane" from the album One Hot Minute.
 In addition, Linder later discovered groups like The Brecker Brothers and Tribal Tech, featuring Gary Willis on bass.
 Gary Willis would become one of his greatest influences.
 Linder also started taking lessons with a local Swedish bass player, Robert Sundin.
 At age 16, Linder was already a busy Stockholm session musician and played with many different groups.

 Linder attended secondary school at Södra Latin, and afterwards, studied jazz at the Royal College of Music in Stockholm, Sweden.
 While studying, he collaborated with his childhood friend and drummer Aron Mellergårdh.
 As classmates at the Royal Academy of Music, they would both practice and jam together as much as possible.
 Later on, Mellergårdh and Linder started working with another one of their classmates and childhood friends, pianist and vocalist Jonah Nilsson.
-Their collaboration eventually lead to the creation of Dirty Loops in 2008.
+Their collaboration eventually led to the creation of Dirty Loops in 2008.